ksadangrit/nz_citizenship/README.md

 ### Citizenships granted from 1949 to 2022
 ![Screen Shot 2024-04-03 at 11 06 05 PM](https://github.com/ksadangrit/nz_citizenship/assets/156267785/83c127e7-3306-4914-a3b5-573f33e395e8)

+**Findings**
+- Citizenships granted saw a sharp decline from 1949 to 1950, but have steadily risen since then until 1978.
+- Overall, there's been an increasing trend in citizenships granted over the past 74 years.
+- Significant drops occurred in 1999, 2010, and 2021 compared to the preceding years.
+- In 2020, the number of citizenships granted reached a peak at 40,355, more than doubling the count from the previous year.

 ### Citizenships granted across decades
 ![Screen Shot 2024-04-03 at 11 14 47 PM](https://github.com/ksadangrit/nz_citizenship/assets/156267785/2022142f-07d0-44a5-9d5a-b84a6db13c5f)

+**Findings**
+- Citizenships granted have increased consistently in every decade.
+- A notable surge occurred between the 1990s and 2000s.
+- The 2010s witnessed the highest number of citizenships granted, while the 1950s had the lowest count.
+- It's important to note that while the graph suggests a significant decrease from the 2010s to the 2020s, this conclusion cannot be drawn conclusively as the dataset only extends to the year 2022.

 ### Top 5 birth countries for each decades
 ![Screen Shot 2024-04-03 at 3 11 41 PM](https://github.com/ksadangrit/nz_citizenship/assets/156267785/9ce59d0e-09ad-4849-8870-2b509a40daf9)